desecho/django-tqdm/README.rst

 |PyPI-Status| |PyPI-Versions| |Travis| |Codecov| |Codacy| |Requirements|

+*Fast, Extensible Progress Meter (tqdm) For Django*.

-*Use tqdm in django management commands seamlessly.*
+Use tqdm in django management commands seamlessly.
 It uses tqdm_ and it is meant to be used with Django_.
 It provides simple universal commands for Django management command to output text using standard command functions and tqdm.